hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ## What is the CHIF driver ?

-The Channel Interface (CHIF) driver is an HPE proprietary driver allowing  in-band communication between applications and the Insight Lights Out (iLO) within HPE ilO based servers.
+The Channel Interface (CHIF) driver is an HPE proprietary driver allowing  in-band communication between applications and the Insight Lights Out (iLO) within HPE iLO based servers.

 ![The CHIF driver](/img/chifdriver.png "The CHIF driver")